-You can host a graduation party in a similar way that you would host a birthday party.
-You make the graduate the central focus and you can include some of their favorite things like food, music, a photo collage, etc.
+- You can host a graduation party in a similar way that you would host a birthday party.
+Make the graduate the central focus and you can include some of their favorite things like food, music, a photo collage, etc.

-Most graduation ceremonies take place in the middle of the day.
-They start in late morning and last a few hours.
+- Most graduation ceremonies take place in the middle of the day.
+They start in late morning and last a couple of hours.
 Guests will be famished by the time it’s over so schedule the party soon after.